I need a copy of my transcript. How do I get one?

 What sort of awards and honor programs are available?

-Students who demonstrate academic excellence are approached individually for the following awards and programs:
+Students who demonstrate academic excellence may be selected for recognition with the following awards and programs::

 THE ELAINE KUNTZ MEMORIAL WRITING PRIZE